International Islamic University: New campus

 The new campus occupies Islamabad's Sector H-10.
 The first phase of construction of the new campus was completed in 2013.
 Since then a campus area for women has been established.
 In 2006, the construction of the Central Library and the Lincoln Corner was completed.

 Overview

-The university is a centre of Islam, theology and the Islamic studies in a contemporary context.
+The university is a center of learning for Islam, theology and the Islamic studies in a contemporary context.

 The university was founded in 1980 with funding from inside Pakistan and foreign donations from Saudi Arabia.
 Ismail al-Faruqi, a prominent scholar, played a significant role in its establishment.
 His advisory role was instrumental in laying the foundation of the university, integrating Islamic values with contemporary academic disciplines.
-The university provides education and training in Islamic law for the professions of judicial officers, public prosecutors, teachers of madrassas, preachers of Friday sermons and imams.
+The main goal of university was to provide education and training in Islamic law for the people in professions of judicial officers, public prosecutors, teachers of madrassas, and preachers of Friday sermons.

-It attracts students domestically and from Central and Southeast Asia.

-In 2012, the university was ranked fourth in general universities category by the Higher Education Commission (Pakistan).
 In February 2014, it awarded King Abdullah of Saudi Arabia an honorary doctorate in politics and international relations.
-It offers undergraduate and post-graduate programs in law, science, engineering & technology, humanities, arts, religious studies, social and natural sciences.
+The University now offers undergraduate and post-graduate programs in law, science, engineering & technology, humanities, arts, religious studies, social and natural sciences.